pablo-lamtenzan/woody_woodpacker/README.md

 # woody_woodpacker
-Program takes an execution image, encrypt's data (packing at the same time) and clone's it, and finally append's a payload (a task) where the processor can't find it (unused data after last section's end).
+Program takes an execution image, encrypt's data (packing at the same time) and clone's it, and finally append's a payload (a task) where the processor can't detect it (unused data after last section's end).

 # ONLY FOR EDUCATIONAL PURPOSE